 All advance sale tickets for the Saturday Trail have sold out.
 A few remain for the Sunday Trail

 A very limited number of tickets will on sale on the day of the trail on a first come first served basis, from 10am at the Stratforward Site Office on festival days.
 CASH ONLY.
 The site office this year will be on the corner of Henley Street and Meer Street.

-The trails are running on Saturday 23rd and Sunday 24th September between Midday and 8pm.
+- Saturday 21st September between Midday and 8pm.

 Expect to visit eight or more town centre hostelries from the following: Swan Bar at Swan Theatre, The Bear Freehouse, The Dirty Duck, The Garrick Inn, The Golden Bee, The Lamplighter, No44 Brasserie, The Old Thatch Tavern, Stratford Alehouse, The Townhouse.

-You will receive a souvenir Festival Ale Trail glass (1/3 pint), and a ticket which includes a map of the Real Ale Trail with a list of ales and descriptions.
+You will receive a souvenir Festival Ale Trail glass (1/3 pint), and a ticket which includes a map of your Real Ale Trail with a list of ales and descriptions.
 Then stroll through town and sample the selection on offer - you don't need to stick to the order on the map - its up to you!

 Vote for your favourite Ale and you could be a winner!

 Ale Trail tickets with the trail map will be available for collection before the Festival: between 10am and 5pm on Thursday 19th and Friday 20th.
 At the Stratforward Office, 10-11 Sheep Street (above the Wildwood Restaurant), CV37 6EF

 Or at the Festival between 10am and 2pm from the Stratforward Event Office on the corner of Henley Street and Meer Street.